 Additionally, liability coverage will not cover the costs YOU incur in a collision in which you were found to be at fault.
 This means that you will be left paying for your injuries and damages out-of-pocket.

 You may also want to consider purchasing uninsured/underinsured motorist coverage.
 This insurance is not mandatory but will provide you with compensation in the event you are struck by someone who has no insurance or does not have enough coverage to cover all of the expenses.
 This insurance will also cover expenses from a hit-and-run incident.

 Are motorcycle accidents common in California?

 Unfortunately, motorcycle accidents happen at high rates in this state.
 According to the California Office of Traffic Safety, there were 517 motorcyclist fatalities and 15,328 motorcyclist injuries during the latest reporting year.

 Motorcycle accidents can lead to severe injuries because motorcycle drivers and their passengers have little protection from the force of a passenger vehicle slamming into them.
 It is not uncommon for our Ventura County motorcycle accident lawyers to see the following injuries after a motorcycle crash:

 What you can do in an accident

 Motorcycle accidents can be devastating, and insurance is a must.
 If you ride, know what coverage you are required to carry and consider purchasing more.
-If you need help from a Ventura County motorcycle accident attorney, the Law Offices of J. Jeffery Herman are here to help.
+If you need help from a Ventura County motorcycle accident attorney, the Law Offices of J. Jeffrey Herman are here to help.
 You can contact us for a free consultation by clicking here or calling 805-983-2344.